-- ✓ Demographic characteristics like age, race, gender, and veteran status; - ✓ Length of time homeless and patterns of system use; - Information specific to particular populations whose needs and/or eligibility for services may differ from the broader homeless population, such as veterans, people and households experiencing chronic homelessness, and others; and - \checkmark Housing outcomes for those who exit the homeless services system.
+- ✓ Demographic characteristics like age, race, gender, and veteran status; - ✓ Length of time homeless and patterns of system use; - ✓ Information specific to populations whose needs and/or eligibility for services may differ from the broader homeless population, such as veterans, people and households experiencing chronic homelessness, and others; and - ✓ Housing outcomes for those who exit the homeless services system.

-The LSA also incorporates follow-up reporting on households and populations who exited the system in three discrete periods: two years prior to the report period, one year prior to the report period, and the first six months of the report period.
+Some reporting criteria, like the LSA, also incorporates follow-up reporting on households and populations who exited the system in three discrete periods: two years prior to the report period, one year prior to the report period, and the first six months of the report period.
 This includes:

 - ✓ Patterns of system use prior to exit;

 - ✓ Destination types; and,

-- ✓ Lengths of time between exit and reengagement or returns to homelessness, for those who were served again later by continuum projects.28
+- ✓ Lengths of time between exit and reengagement or returns to homelessness, for those who were served again later by continuum projects.30